 –> Evaluate your daily commute.
-Manitoba is a car-centric province, where 75% of people get to work by driving alone.
+Manitoba’s built environment (community sprawl, road design, etc.) results in many people (~75%) driving to work and school every day.
 This impacts our carbon footprint, traffic congestion, and our wallets.
-Transitioning to sustainable transportation (bus, carpooling, walking, and cycling) can seem like a lot to tackle at first, but it’s a matter of taking small steps and having a positive attitude.
-Start by visiting our Workplace Commuter Options website page for a number of rich resources when it comes to trip planning, gear, and up-to-date research.
+Transitioning to sustainable transportation (bus, carpooling, walking, and cycling) can seem like a lot to tackle at first, but it’s a matter of taking small steps (try it out once a week, or a couple of times per month) and having a positive attitude.
+Start by visiting our Workplace Commuter Options website page for a number of resources when it comes to making the transition from driving alone to a greener and healthier option.

 –> Utilize GoManitoba for your transition to sustainable transportation.
-GoManitoba is a ridesharing tool that matches you with a potential carpool, cycling, walking, and transit matches, as well as a great place to start for resources, trip planning, and tracking savings.
+GoManitoba is a FREE online ridesharing tool that matches you with a potential carpool, cycling, walking, and transit matches in your neighbourhood.
+It’s also a great place to start for resources, trip planning, and tracking savings.

-–> Your children count too!
-If active school travel and school travel planning is new to your -family, start off slowly by getting your children to walk/ bike to school once a week/month, park a few blocks away and walk together, or team up with a neighbour to start a walking school bus/ bike train.
+–> Sustainable transportation includes your child’s trip to school, too!
+If active school travel (walking and cycling to school) is new to your family, start off slowly by getting your children to walk/ bike to school once a week/month, park a few blocks away and walk together, or team up with a neighbour to start a walking school bus/ bike train.
 With time, you can adjust your schedule to make active transportation a daily part of your children’s commute to school.
-Unfortunately, two out of three children in Manitoba are not walking or cycling to school.
-There is considerable evidence that confirms active school travel has vital physical, mental, and environmental health benefits, so get your children walking and cycling to school today by visiting our Active and Safe Routes to School website page.
+There is considerable evidence that confirms active school travel has vital physical, mental, and environmental health benefits, so get started by visiting our Active and Safe Routes to School website page to learn more.

 –> Work as a team.
 Start by meal planning with a friend, neighbour, or as a whole family!
 Meal planning with children can be a very enriching experience for them, both for culinary skill development and increases the chances of them eating and liking the healthy foods you picked out and made together!
 To make things easier, there is usually an alternative healthy recipe to every classic and favourite meal!
 Take children shopping with you so they can learn about where the food they eat comes from.